Artists

 Frank Nitsche

-Frank Nitsche (1964, Görlitz, Germany) studied at the Hochschule für Bildende Künste Dresden, Germany from 1988 to 1993 and from 1993 to 1995 with Professor Ralph Kerbach (1956, Dresden, Germany, Professor of Painting at the Academy of Dresden since 1992).
+Frank Nitsche (1964, Görlitz, Germany) studied at the Hochschule für Bildende Künste Dresden, Germany, between 1988 and 1993, and from 1993 to 1995 with Professor Ralph Kerbach.

 Artworks